Spanwise variations in membrane flutter dynamics: Effect of initial conditions

 In figure~\ref{fig:smallTransientLargeFRFR} we show the effect of the initial conditions on the transition to large-amplitude dynamics in two cases with FRFR boundary conditions instead of FFFF.
-Panels (a) and (b) show the comparison for aspect ratio one, $\nu=0$, and $(R_1,T_0)=(10^{-2},10^{0.5})$.
+Panels (a) and (b) show the comparison for aspect ratio one, $\nu=0$, and $(R_1,T_0)=(10^{-1.5},10^{-0.25})$.
 The motions in these panels are shown in the supplementary movies named ``Fig3a\dots mp4" and ``Fig3b\dots mp4,'' respectively.
-In panel (a), with the asymmetric initial condition~\eqref{eq:saddleShapePert}, the membrane first exhibits strong spanwise asymmetry, then becomes almost spanwise symmetric by $t=45$, and much later becomes very asymmetric and unsteady (from $t \approx 120$ to beyond 1000, not shown).
-Figure~\ref{fig:smallTransientLargeFRFR}(b) shows that the symmetric initial condition instead grows in deflection amplitude as a spanwise-symmetric shape with two extrema at early times and then reaches a single-hump shape like that in panel (a) but somewhat earlier ($t \approx $ 30).
-This shape becomes very unsteady after $t = 40$, but maintains spanwise symmetry approximately until $t \approx 420$, when it becomes clearly asymmetric and similar to the long-time dynamics in panel (a).
+In panel (a), with the asymmetric initial condition~\eqref{eq:saddleShapePert}, the membrane first exhibits strong spanwise asymmetry, then becomes almost spanwise symmetric by $t=45$, and maintains this spanwise symmetry until the end of the simulation at $t\approx 1000$.
+Figure~\ref{fig:smallTransientLargeFRFR}(b) shows that the symmetric initial condition instead grows in deflection amplitude as a spanwise-symmetric shape with two extrema at early times and then reaches a single-hump shape like that in panel (a) but somewhat earlier ($t \approx $ 20).
+Similar to the long-time dynamics in panel (a), it maintains spanwise symmetry until the end of the simulation.

 Panels (c)--(d) compare the two initial conditions at aspect ratio four, $\nu=0.5$, and $(R_1,T_0)=(10^{0.5},10^{-0.5})$.
-Here, similar to figures~\ref{fig:smallTransientLargeFFFF}(c) and (d) for FFFF membranes, the asymmetric initial perturbation in panel (a) leads to complicated wavy motions before it becomes a two-bump shape in the large-amplitude regime at $t\in[65,185]$---with the peak and trough along the span.
+Here, similar to figures~\ref{fig:smallTransientLargeFFFF}(c) and (d) for FFFF membranes, the asymmetric initial perturbation in panel (a) leads to complicated wavy motions before it becomes a two-bump shape in the large-amplitude regime at $t\in[45,125]$---with the peak and trough along the span.
 It finally transitions to a motion with unsteady spanwise-asymmetric fluctuations about a single-hump shape.
-The symmetric initial condition (d) remains symmetric at early times, reaching a single-hump shape much earlier ($t\approx 15$ versus $245$ in panel~(c)).
-It then becomes unsteady but remains nearly symmetric beyond $t = 1000$, though a measure of spanwise asymmetry is growing slowly throughout this time, indicating that eventually a similar unsteady asymmetric motion is attained in both cases.
+The symmetric initial condition (d) remains symmetric at early times, reaching a single-hump shape much earlier ($t\approx 15$ versus 165 in panel~(c)).
+It then becomes unsteady for some time but remains nearly symmetric, and at later times it becomes steady.
 As in figure~\ref{fig:smallTransientLargeFFFF}(c)--(d), both initial conditions tend toward the same long-time steady states, but approach different metastable states at earlier times that reflect the spanwise symmetry/asymmetry of the initial conditions.